13 Focused Assessment: Nutritional Assessment

 Abdomen flat swollen

 Access additional information to educate patients on healthy dietary patterns.
-The guidelines were developed by the U.S. Department of Agriculture (USDA) and the U.S. Department of Health and Human Services (HHS) to provide recommendations on healthy eating, and thus promote healthas well as prevent chronic illness.
-This guidelines include recommendations from birth through older adulthood, and also women who are pregnant or in breastfeeding.
+The guidelines were developed by the U.S. Department of Agriculture (USDA) and the U.S. Department of Health and Human Services (HHS) to provide recommendations on healthy eating, promoting health, and preventing chronic illness.
+These guidelines include recommendations for all stages of life, from birth through older adulthood, as well as for women who are pregnant or breastfeeding.

 Healthy eating is important at every stage of life